kimdurante/gis-workshop-waml-template/index.md

 The GIS robots currently accept the following file formats:

  * Shapefile - a widely-used format for vector data which can be read by almost all GIS systems.
 Shapefiles are comprised of at least 3 files with the same name and the following extensions: *.shp*, *.dbf*, *.shx*.
 Other files, such as *.prj*,*.cpg*, or *.shp.xml* may be present.
-All files must be saved in the same workspace (folder).

  * GeoTiFF - a raster format used for storing georeferencing/geocoding information in a TIFF file by tying a raster image to a space or map projection.
 GeoTIFFs must contain at least one file with the extension *.tif*.
 GeoTIFFs may be accompanied by other files with the same name and the following extensions: *.prj*, *.aux*, *.ovr*, *.tfw*.*.tif.xml*.
-All files must be saved in the same workspace (folder).

  * ArcGRID - a raster format that defines geographic space as an array of equally sized square grid points arranged in rows and columns.
 Each grid point stores a numeric value that represents a geographic attribute for that unit of space.
 ArcGRID files contain many files in at least two directories: the name directory and an info directory.
-Metadata for ArcGRIDs are always stored in a file title *metadada.xml*
+Metadata for ArcGRIDs are always stored in a file named *metadata.xml*

 ## Acquisitions ##